VincentH-Net/CSharpForMarkup/README.md

 The helpers offer a fluent API with **Bind**, **Effects**, **Invoke**, **Assign**, **Row**, **Col**, inline converters, support for **using enums for Grid rows + columns** and more.
 Simple to change/extend.

 ## Why?
-Because **declarative UI** in C# has a much better developer experience than XAML, and reads virtually the same.
+Because **declarative UI** in C# has a much better developer experience than XAML, and reads either very similar or with more clarity.

 Modern UI frameworks such as [Flutter](https://flutter.dev/) and [SwiftUI](https://developer.apple.com/xcode/swiftui/) offer declarative UI.
 These helpers offer the same for Xamarin Forms; no need to learn XAML.